Home | Uniquely NZ | Travel |

 From Christchurch we headed South down Route 1 through the Canterbury plains and made the decision to change our itinerary round and head first for the mountains bases on the weather forecast.
 We stopped at Geraldine on route for shopping because Pauline remembered they had an excellent bakery.
 On arrival we also recalled their butcher and bought some fresh vacuum packed venison.
 They also have a useful hardware shop where we bought our first camping stove after our first night under canvas at the nearby DOC camp site at Waihi Gorge - it seems a long time ago but it can only be our fourth year with the tent.

-The Church of Good Shepherd In morning long chat at Church of Good Shepherd.
-Who needs stained glass?
+In morning long chat at Church of Good Shepherd.
 The church is small, only serving a population of 300 but is unique in foregoing the stained glass or other decoration behind the alter and has instead a window showing the view over the lake to the central mountains - better than anything man could ever create.
 I have turned an earlier picture into a Christmas card.

-The volunteer who was manning the Church was a mine of information Looking down on the camp site on the area and we were persuaded to do the full climb up Mount John which was well worth it for the views - Views from Mt John it was a relatively easy walk with about 800 foot height gain and took a couple of hours and gave magnificent views in all directions including into the central Alps and Mount Cook - we finally departed at 1300.
+The volunteer who was manning the Church was a mine of information on the area and we were persuaded to do the full climb up Mount John which was well worth it for the views - it was a relatively easy walk with about 800 foot height gain and took a couple of hours and gave magnificent views in all directions including into the central Alps and Mount Cook - we finally departed at 1300.

 The wind rose and the temperatures fell as we returned and, under pressure from Pauline, we sought a cabin at the Top Ten site at Wanaka on Mt Aspiring road.
 We returned to take down the tent and Pauline was proved correct as one of the fibre glass poles was broken as the tent was turned inside out by the wind as we started to take it down - fortunately Pauline had bought spares.